My Journey

 I was born and raised a Kansas girl.
 The first two decades of my life were shaped by the small-town experience, with a host of hardworking, friendly folk serving as role models.
 In those days and in that setting, doors were seldom locked.
 People trusted one another.
 Children played outside, reluctantly calling it a day at their mother’s umpteenth call to supper.
 I experienced first love in a small community.
 And my first heartbreak.
 I’ve known the painful sting of gossip there, as well.
 Thus, setting the perfect backdrop for my writings.

-Since our book’s genre was Mystery and Suspense, the scrawling of mere words on a page could not suffice our anxious hearts.
-We needed to act out each exciting detail first—experiencing its spine-tingling plot and gripping action, to get a real feel for things.
+Since our book’s genre was Mystery and Suspense, scrawling mere words on a page could not suffice our anxious hearts.
+We needed to act out each exciting detail first, experiencing its spine-tingling plot and gripping action, to get a real feel for things.

 Afterward we would rush, breathless, to our hideout behind the garage to capture it all on our yellow Big Chief Tablet pages—cut, folded, and stapled in the center, to make it the perfect-sized book.
 Our little #2 pencils raced to keep up with our imaginations.
 Ah, those were the days.